joelypoley/tensorshow/README.md

 ![TFRecord displayed as a table](http://www.joellaity.com/img/html_tensorshow_example.png)

 Tensorshow can be used in a jupyter notebook to preview a TFRecord.
-The `show_head` function will show the first 5 `tf.train.example`s by default and the `show_random` function will show five random `tf.train.example`s from the tfrecord.
+The `head` function will show the first 5 `tf.train.example`s by default and the `random` function will show five random `tf.train.example`s from the tfrecord.

 ![A preview of a TFRecord in a jupyter notebook](http://www.joellaity.com/img/nb_tensorshow_example.png)